'My 20-hour A&E wait left me horrified and heartbroken'

 BBCPartially paralysed, sitting for hours on end under the bright, harsh lights of the emergency department (ED), there was a word that came to Vanessa Andrews to describe what she was witnessing - inhumane.

-She spent 20 hours in the ED at the Royal Victoria Hospital in Belfast over the Christmas holidays and said she was "horrified and heartbroken" as she watched older people sitting on hard chairs, waiting to be treated.
+She spent 20 hours in the ED at the Royal Victoria Hospital (RVH) in Belfast over the Christmas holidays and said she was "horrified and heartbroken" as she watched older people sitting on hard chairs, waiting to be treated.

 The Belfast Health Trust has apologised to everyone who has experienced a lengthy wait in their emergency departments.